 What was A EPLS Background Check?

 The EPLS verification database was established in 2007 by the U.S. General Services Administration (GSA) to allow federal agencies to check that potential vendors are eligible for federal contracts.
 The EPLS database facilitated review to determine if vendors were suspended, debarred, or otherwise disqualified from federal contracts or receiving federal funds through programs like Medicaid which required EPLS screenings of the database.
 Once a company or individual is on the EPLS verification list, the federal government or any company that holds or seeks a federal contract cannot utilize the services of a GSA excluded/sanctioned/debarred company or individual.

-By way of background on the EPLS: GSA operated the EPLS through funding from 24 federal agencies to support the Integrated Acquisition Environment (IAE), a bundle of services established to streamline the federal government acquisition process.
+By way EPLS background check: GSA operated the EPLS through funding from 24 federal agencies to support the Integrated Acquisition Environment (IAE), a bundle of services established to streamline the federal government acquisition process.
 Agencies were required to report excluded parties by entering information directly into the EPLS database within 5 working days after the exclusion becomes effective.
 When a business is excluded, the action extends to all its divisions and organizational units, as well as specifically named affiliates.

 Why EPLS Was Replaced by the SAM